joshmarshall/mogo/README.md

 Installation
 ------------
+You can install it from PyPI with (may need sudo):

+    easy_install mogo

+or

+    pip install mogo

-You should be able to grab it via git and run the following command on some Unix-y system:
+Alternatively you should be able to grab it via git and run the following
+command:

     python setup.py install

 Tests
 -----
 To run the tests, make sure you have a MongoDB instance running